 Miriam and Moses sing a victory song.

-Miriam, the elder sister of Moses, rejoiced in the demise of the Egyptian army and the saving of God’s people.
+Miriam, the elder sister of Moses who was now about 95 years old, rejoiced in the demise of the Egyptian army and the saving of God’s people.
 She composed a song of victory to God in celebration.

 She then lead the women in a dance while she sang to them.